Xsnipe/Yolo-Spammer/README.md

 **How to Use**
 For windows users just click on the "Yolo Spammer V2 Executable" File

-For MacOs ot Linux Users You must install python you can do this by open terminal and type the following commands
+For MacOs and Linux Users You must install python you can do this by open terminal and type the following commands

 If that does not work try